Term 4 Newsletter, 2023

 New enrolments are required to contact reception to organise an enrolment interview with the Assistant Principal and a tour of the facility.

 If parents/carers of Year 10 students have any questions or would like to organise a tour of the Years 11 & 12 campus, please contact reception so a suitable time can be arranged.

-For more information about the Years 11 & 12 programs ETASC offers students, please find a link to the student handbook – LINK.
+For more information about the Years 11 & 12 programs ETASC offers students, please find a link to the student handbook.

 SYNC – Skills You Need Consolidating

-- Computer Skills – using Microsoft Office, typing skills, film editing and website building;
+- Computer Skills – desktop usage, using Microsoft Office, typing skills, film editing and website building;

-- Careers – resume writing, cover letters, how to research jobs, skill selection, numeracy unit reviewing fundamental skills
+- Careers – resume writing, cover letters, how to research jobs, skills selection and how to apply for jobs;